b.fab GmbH (Germany): Process for Formate Bioeconomy

 The Innovation Award for the "Best CO2 Utilisation 2019” is sponsored by Covestro.

-First stage: From now by 4 February 2019
+First stage: From now on until 4 February 2019

 Producers and inventors of innovative CO2-based materials are invited to hand in a completed application form (closed since 4th February!) of the product in English including printable digital pictures (300 dpi), which are free of use in our subsequent media publicity.
 The documents should explain the particular aspects of the innovation and when it was launched on the market.
 It is also necessary to submit a sample of the product (or a small material sample if the product is too unhandy).